EnvGen/Degprimer_specificity/README.md

     "min_idt_species": 48, -- Used when selecting primers.
 Minimum number of species with unique amplicon that can be identified --
     "min_idt_strains": 153, -- Used when selecting primers.
 Minimum number of strains with unique amplicon that can be identified --
     "max_idt_genus": 50, -- Used when selecting primers.
 Maximum number of non target-genus from which amplicons are generated --
-    "selected_genus": "your option" --targeted genus, e.g., "Vibrio" --
+    "selected_genus": "your option" --target-genus, e.g., "Vibrio" --
     "list_of_selected_spps": "your options" --List of specifique species you want to count, e.g., "cholerae,vulnificus,parahaemolyticus,alginolyticus,sp"--
-    "list_of_excl_genus": "your list", -- List of genus that primers must not generate amplicons from e.g., "Aliivibrio" -- "target": "your option", -- level at which you want to check the primer specificity in the target database.
+    "list_of_excl_genus": "your list", -- List of genus from which primers must not generate amplicons, e.g., "Aliivibrio" -- "target": "your option", -- level at which you want to check the primer specificity in the target database.
 If you want to check only on the selected genus type the genus name used in "selected_genus" (e.g., "Vibrio").
 If you want to check on other genus, type "all" --
     "primer_list_file": "/abs/path/to/List_of_primers.txt" -- List of primers to be analysed --